Applications of Absorptive Reconfigurable Intelligent Surfaces in Interference Mitigation and Physical Layer Security: Introduction

 The second application we consider is the use of RIS to enhance the physical layer security (PLS) of wireless transmissions.
 By adjusting the phase shifts at the RIS, the signal reflected by the RIS and the direct path signal not only can be added constructively at the legitimate user (Bob), but also superimposed destructively at the Eavesdropper (Eve).
 As a consequence, the propagation channel between the transmitter and Bob/Eve can be enhanced/deteriorated so that the secrecy rate (SR) of the wireless transmission can be improved.
 The joint transmit beamformer and RIS phase shift design that maximizes the SR has been investigated in \cite{YuXuSchober2019,DongWang2020TWC,ChuHaoShi2020LWC,TangLanHan2021TVT} for the case of perfect channel state information (CSI).
 Scenarios with and without partial knowledge of the eavesdropper CSI were considered in \cite{BaiWangLiu2022TCOMM} and \cite{WangBaiDong2020LSP}, respectively.
 The authors of \cite{WangBaiDong2020LSP} proposed a two-step scheme to maximize the jamming power received at Eve while simultaneously achieving a given quality of service at Bob.
 A similar goal was addressed in \cite{BaiWangLiu2022TCOMM}, where the RIS location was further optimized to improve performance.
 An RIS is leveraged in \cite{AhmedMishra2022LSP} for secure parameter estimation at a wireless sensor network fusion center operating in the presence of an eavesdropper.
 In \cite{HongPanNallanathan2020TCOMM}, artificial noise (AN) is further explored in an RIS-assisted multiple-input multiple-output (MIMO) wireless communication system to enhance the system security performance.
 Recently, RIS have been leveraged to enhance the PLS of an integrated sensing and communication system, where a sensing target is treated as a potential eavesdropper that canintercept the information intended for the communication user \cite{SuLiuMasouros2022TWC,MishraPetropulu2022ICASSP,HuaWuSwindlehurst2022ARXIV}.

 Recently, there has been growing interest in RIS that do not reflect all incoming electromagnetic energy.
 Such RIS include so-called Omni or Simultaneous Reflection and Transmission Reconfigurable (STAR) surfaces that not only reflect energy but also ``refract'' it to the other side of the surface for $360^\circ$ coverage \cite{XuLMD21,LiuWCMag21,ZhangTWC22,MuLGLS22,ZhangD22}, and RIS that employs active RF receivers to collect a portion of the received energy at certain elements to be used for local channel estimation or sensing purposes \cite{HuZZ21,JinZZ21,TahaAlrabeiah2021ACCESS,Zhang21SPAWC,AlexandropoulosEldar2021arXiv,AlbaneseDevoti2021arXiv,AlamzadehI22}.
+A hardware design for such an RIS is discussed in \cite{AlexandropoulosEldar2021arXiv} that enables the metasurface to reflect the impinging signal in a controllable manner, while simultaneously sensing a portion of it.
 Other types of proposed RIS apply active transmission in addition to active reception at each element, at the cost of significantly increased complexity and power consumption \cite{LongLPL21,ZhangDaiPoor2021arXiv,NguyenVLJ22,NhanNguyen22SPAWC}.